 After receiving the edits, I realized that I would have to expand the details of the games that I attended.
 Initially, I just wrote a summary recap of the game and gave a few details about what I did.
 To improve each subsequent chapter, I decided to write each chapter into two parts: The time at the ballpark and everything else throughout the day.

 When I wrote about each game, I went to MLB.com and looked at the box scores to see what occurred during the games.
-I was able to see what players did and see the exact inning and a team scored.
+I was able to see what the players did and see the exact inning a team scored.
 I also have vlogs from each game that I used for reference.

 As for the events that occurred before and after the game, I relied on memory as well as Google Maps to see where and when I was at certain locations.